darienmt/CarND-MPC-Project-P5/README.md

 ### Model Predictive Control with Latency

-To handle actuator latency, the state value of the `cte` and `epsi` was calculated not at zero `x` but at `x * v * delay`.
-This gave me good results and made the latency independent from the `dt` of the controller.
-The code implementing that could be found at [./src/main.cpp](./src/main.cpp#L121) from line 121 to line 128.
+To handle actuator latency, the state values are calculated using the model and the delay interval.
+These values are used instead of the initial one.
+The code implementing that could be found at [./src/main.cpp](./src/main.cpp#L121) from line 121 to line 139.

 ## Simulation